chrismalcolm/travelers/README.md

 `g++ -L/usr/include src/sampling.cc src/utilities.cc src/algorithm.cc -o algorithm -lboost_filesystem -lboost_system -lboost_thread && ./algorithm 4 2 1.0 0.0 0.0 0.0 0.1 1.0 0.0 1.0 1.0
 1 3 0 2`

 Here the algorithm is performed on 4 points in 2 dimensions, calibration 1.0 with the points (0.0, 0.0), (0.0 0.1), (1.0, 0.0), (1.0, 1.0).
-The directoty `/usr/include` should be replaced with the location of the boost library.
+The directory `/usr/include` should be replaced with the location of the boost library.